 Instructions for Applying

-The property owner may submit an application beginning March 1, 2013.
-Please review your 2014 Valuation Notice card closely to be sure that your 2014 value will be higher than your 2013 value.
+The property owner may submit an application beginning February 1, 2014.
+Please review your 2015 Valuation Notice card closely to be sure that your 2015 limited value will be higher than your 2014 limited value.

-If your 2014 value is lower than your 2013 value, it is not to your benefit to freeze your valuation for 2013.
+If your 2015 limited value is lower than your 2014 limited value, it will not benefit you to participate in the program.

 Please consider current and anticipated market conditions when making your decision to freeze your value or not.
 Consult a real estate professional if needed.